palinakolas/portfolio/portfolio/works/mobile-operator-app.md

 ---
 title: Mobile operator app
 thumbnail: "/upload/3.png"
-description: UX case study
+description: UX and UI Designer
 categories: []
-year: 2018
+year: 2017
 date:
 subtitle: ''

----
-What it is
+client: Halebop
-With My Halebop app, customers have a simple overview of mobile subscriptions and keep track of how much data they have left.
+short_description: With My Halebop app, customers have a simple overview of mobile subscriptions and keep track of how much data they have left.
 The application You can buy extra surf if it starts its and sometimes we hide easter eggs.
 Of course you get access to invoices, payment information, PUK codes, support, etc.

-Client
-Halebop
-Project role
+---
-UX and UI Designer
+Project role UX and UI Designer Date December 2017
-Date
-December 2017

 Business POV — How can we extend the life of customers with Halebop through the app?
 Customer POV — How might we show existing customers they are as valued as new customers?